drmikehenry/install-linux/install-linux.md

   ```

 - Install a temporary `pipx` into a venv, bootstrap `pipx` into the global pipx
-  area, then remove the temporary user area `:role:workstation`
+  area, then remove the temporary user area `:role:base`
   `:creates:/usr/local/bin/pipx`:

       rm -rf /tmp/pipxtmp &&